Ayumu1995/course1_final_project/README.md

 ## About This Project

 This project was created as the final project for Tamwood's Course 1.
-In this project, we build a website and implement navigation.
+In this project, I replicate a website focusing on the design.

 ## How to View This Site